jasondchambers/ipblock/README.md

 the user to instruct the Meraki MX firewall to block an outside IP address directly from within Cisco Stealthwatch.

-It provides value by improving threat response time as it allows the user to quickly block suspicious IP addresses from withing the Cisco Stealthwatch UI without having to log-in and navigate through the Meraki Dashboard UI.
+It provides value by improving threat response time as it allows the user to quickly block suspicious IP addresses from within the Cisco Stealthwatch UI without having to log-in and navigate through the Meraki Dashboard UI.

 It is applicable for anyone who is using a combination of Cisco Stealthwatch Enterprise AND Meraki MX.
 It may also be useful serving as an example of usage of the [Meraki Dashboard API Python Library](https://github.com/meraki/dashboard-api-python).